syncfusion-content/angular-docs/angular/SunburstChart/Legend.md

 ## Legend Size

 By default, legend takes 20% of the height horizontally when it was placed on the top or bottom position and 20% of the width vertically while placing on the left or right position of the chart.
-You can change this default legend size by using the `legend.size` propertyof the legend.
+You can change this default legend size by using the `legend.size` property of the legend.

 {% highlight js %}